gwtproject/gwt-site/src/main/markdown/articles/superdevmode.md

 <p> That's nice, but how do we use it on an HTML page?
 One possibility would be to
 temporarily edit the &lt;script&gt; tag in an HTML page that runs a GWT application.
 But this can be inconvenient when the HTML page is on a server that's shared with other users, or when modifying the HTML can only be done via a slow server restart.
-We could also use a browser plugin like "classic" Dev Mode, but the GWT team has learned that browser plugins are often hard to maintain.
 </p>

 <p> Instead, Super Dev Mode provides another way to change the GWT application's URL, using